apache/mesos/docs/configuration.md

 The launcher to be used for Mesos containerizer.
 It could either be
 <code>linux</code> or <code>posix</code>.
 The Linux launcher is required for cgroups
-isolation and for any isolators that require Linux namespaces such as network, pid, etc. If unspecified, the slave will choose the Linux launcher if it's running as root on Linux.
+isolation and for any isolators that require Linux namespaces such as network, pid, etc. If unspecified, the agent will choose the Linux launcher if it's running as root on Linux.
   </td>
 </tr>